 A garden that inspired the paintings of three generations of Wyeths

-Wildflower gardens surround the Brandywine River Museum, a 19th-century gristmill, in glorious color from spring through autumn.
+Wildflower gardens surround the Brandywine River Museum of Art, a 19th-century gristmill, in glorious color from spring through autumn.
 Walkers and bird watchers enjoy the pastoral grounds of this piece of American history.

 The building itself combines the elegance of art with the grandeur of nature.
 Galleries boast original beams and wide board floors, while glass-walled lobbies provide expansive views of the historic river and countryside.

 Known for its unparalelled collection of Wyeth paintings, the museum also has an outstanding collection of American illustration, still life and landscape painting.

 The Brandywine Conservancy’s Wildflower and Native Plant Gardens at the Brandywine River Museum of Art are a living representation of the Conservancy’s mission to preserve, protect and share American artistic, natural and historical resources, principally of the Brandywine region.
 Adults and children both can explore the possibilities of art and illustration through a series of tours and workshops.

 Designed by horticulturist FM Mooberry and begun in 1974, the gardens feature indigenous and some naturalized plants of the greater Brandywine region displayed in natural settings.
 In 1979, Lady Bird Johnson dedicated the gardens to Ford B. Draper and Henry A. Thouron, two individuals who played important roles in the establishment of the Brandywine Conservancy.
 Today, the gardens are maintained in memory of Mary Sharp.